THE PEOPLE OF THE KEYHOLE TOMBS IN TASSILI

 Elaborately constructed stone monuments are scattered all over Tassili N'Ajjer, down to Ahaggar.
 Its most striking feature is a passage-like corridor leading from a mostly oval outer ring to a circular inner ring with a brick tumulus in the center.
 Because they resemble keyholes, they were nicknamed "Monuments en trou de serrure" by their French discoverers, which became "Keyhole monuments" internationally.
 According to current knowledge, these keyholes are probably among the oldest known Saharan monuments.
 Dating has given an age of up to 7,000 years.
 Their function remains unclear.
 Some were tombs, some weren't.

 Images courtesy of Google Earth™

 These pictures are only a small selection.
-All the objects I found are included in the following download (Google Earth required):Download more than 4,100 keyhole tomb placemarks >
+All the objects I found are included in the following download (Google Earth required):Download around 4,500 keyhole tomb placemarks >